See board of directors, board of trustees.

 See Capitalization, committees, departments, offices, and programs.

-Compliment is a noun or verb that denotes praise or the expression of courtesy: The captain complimented the sailors.
+Compliment is a noun or verb that denotes praise or courtesy expression: The captain complimented the sailors.
 She was flattered by the compliments on her outfit.
 She received complimentary tickets to the show.

 See Capitalization, compositions.